PacificBiosciences/pb-assembly/README.md

 Repeat masking occurs in two phases, **Tandem** and **Interspersed**.
 Tandem repeat masking is run with a modified version of `daligner` called `datander` and thus uses a similar [parameter set](https://dazzlerblog.wordpress.com/command-guides/damasker-commands/).
-Whatever settings you use for pre-assembly daligner overlapping in the next section will be used here for tandem repeat masking.
+Whatever settings you use for pre-assembly daligner overlapping in the next section (`pa_daligner_option`) will be used here for tandem repeat masking.
 You can supply additional arguments for tandem repeat masking that will be passed to `HPC.TANmask` with the `pa_HPCTANmask_option`.